figurate/figurate-gradle/gradle-bundle-plugin/README.md

 By default the jar task depends on genscr so it will be performed automatically as part of artefact generation.

+# Embedded Dependencies

+Ocassionally you may want to include libraries in your OSGi bundle, often due to dependencies that don't include the required manifest headers to be OSGi compliant.

+This plugin adds an **embed** configuration that allows you to include such dependencies when packaging your bundle artefact.

+    # build.gradle
+    ...

+    dependencies {
+        compile ...

+        embed ...
+    }

+    bundle {
+        embedPath = 'deps'
+    }

+Note that the default embedPath is **lib** but can be overridden as shown.

 # Deploying Bundles

 This plugin also supports bundle deployment via the [Felix Web Console API].
 At a